Key Takeaways

 The Polkadot ecosystem

-Polkadot hosts a diverse ecosystem of over 200 projects spanning DeFi, gaming, identity, and enterprise applications.
+Polkadot hosts a diverse ecosystem of more than 200 projects spanning DeFi, gaming, identity, and enterprise applications.
 Notable parachains include:

 Where can you buy Polkadot?